wpilibsuite/allwpilib/wpilibNewCommands/spec.md

 this property dictates whether a command may run during it.
 During "disabled mode", any commands not declared as "running when disabled" MUST be interrupted (i.e. `end(true)` is called), and any attempts to schedule them MUST abort.

+Compositions may run when disabled only if all their components may run when disabled.

 ### Command Lifecycle